 Of the $2.2 trillion allotted in the Coronavirus Aid, Relief, and Economic Security (CARES) Act, approximately $14 billion was given to the United States Department of Education’s (USDOE) Office of Postsecondary Education as the Higher Education Emergency Relief Fund (HEERF).

-The Board of Regents (BOR) is updated on the status of CARES Act funding to UH:
+The Board of Regents (BOR) is updated on the status of Federal Emergency Relief Funds to UH:

 - November 4, 2020 – BOR Committee on Budget and Finance

 - March 4, 2021 – BOR Committee on Budget and Finance